-: If high resistance exists in the switch side circuit (caused by a single strand), terminal 2 does not detect approx. 0V.
-ECM does not detect the switch is ON even if the switch does turn ON.
-Therefore, the ECM does not control ground to light up the lamp.
+\: If high resistance exists in the switch side circuit (caused by a single strand), terminal 2 does not detect approx. 0V.
+Control unit does not detect the switch is ON even if the switch does turn ON.
+Therefore, the Control unit does not control ground to light up the lamp.